 Bonaparte CO2 Storage Project

-Petrel Sub-basin Seismic Survey (GA336): High resolution multichannel seismic data were acquired between 3 May and 24 June 2012 on the MV Duke.
-The seismic data have been processed focusing on enhancing stratigraphy in the shallower (<1000m below sea floor) formations.
+Petrel Sub-basin Seismic Survey (GA336): High resolution multichannel seismic data were acquired between 3 May and 24 June 2012 by the MV Duke (Figure 3).
+The seismic data have been processed to enhance the stratigraphy in the shallower (<1000 m below sea floor) formations.
 Seismic and associated datasets are available for download and include:

 - 4091 line kilometres of seismic reflection